Nofif613/Lazarus-release/README.md

 ```
 # Instruction
 ## Control:
 Add bad and trigger process in special lists.
-When you open trigger process bad is freeze.
+When you open trigger process bad is freeze.You also can add process in both lists.

 To start work programm press F8 or button *'Start'*